esphome/esphome-docs/components/pipsolar.rst

 Configuration variables:
 ~~~~~~~~~~~~~~~~~~~~~~~~
-all sensors are normal text sensors... so all text sensor variables are working to.
+All sensors are normal text sensors... so all text sensor variables are working to.

 - **device_mode** (*Optional*): device mode response
 - **last_qpigs** (*Optional*): last qpigs reponse